WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: the quality of being particularly good or worthy, especially so as to deserve praise or reward. 特别好或值得的品质，尤其是关于值得称赞或奖励的。

+     _"composers of outstanding merit"_

+     - a feature or fact that deserves praise or reward.

+       _"the relative merits of both approaches have to be considered"_

+     - a pass grade in an examination denoting above-average performance.

+       _"if you expect to pass, why not go for a merit or a distinction?"_

+     - (LAW) the intrinsic rights and wrongs of a case, outside of any other considerations.

+       _"a plaintiff who has a good arguable case on the merits"_

+     - (THEOLOGY) good deeds regarded as entitling someone to a future reward from God.

   2. verb: deserve or be owrthy of (reward, punishment, or attention). 值得（奖励，惩罚，或关注）。

+     _"the results have been encouraging enough to merit further investigation"_

+  3. phrase: judge something on its merits — assess something solely with regard to its intrinsic quality rather than other external factors.

+     _"a proposal should be judged on its merits when it comes forward for approval"_

+  4. phrase: merit pay (incentive pay) - the type of compensation a company uses to reward higher-performing employees with ongoing additional pay.

 - metaphor